+Large accelerated filer X Non-accelerated filer

+Emerging growth company

-Large accelerated filer $\boxtimes$ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company ompany, indicate by check mark Section 13(a) of the Exchange nsition period for complying with any new or revised financial accounting Indicate by check mark v whether the registrant is a shell c company (as defined by Rule 12b-2 of the Exchange Ac et).
-Yes □ No ⊠ As of November 30, 202 2, registrant had outstanding 21: 5,767,494 shares of common stock.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+As of November 30, 2022, registrant had outstanding 215,767,494 shares of common stock.